ballerina-platform/ballerina-distribution/examples/rest-binding-pattern-in-mapping-binding-pattern/rest_binding_pattern_in_mapping_binding_pattern.md

-# Rest Binding Pattern in Mapping Binding Pattern
+# Rest binding pattern in mapping binding pattern

 You can use the rest binding pattern (`...r`) to bind the fields that are not explicitly bound in the mapping binding pattern.
 The type of the rest binding will be a `record` holding the fields that have not been matched.